Forces, moments and equilibrium form the control-panel for every mechanics question after WA 1.

 Write the matching formula.

-Use the right-hand grip rule on your free-body diagram to determine the right of the force.
+Use the right-hand grip rule on your free-body diagram to determine the direction of the force.

 3 Contact forces - four names, one diagram